-Garden offices are rapidly becoming more of a necessity as opposed to a luxury as an increasing number of us are now working either wholly – or at least on a part time basis – from home.
+Where garden offices were once seen as something of a luxury or bonus feature, they are fast turning into must-have items as an increasing number of us are now working either wholly – or at least on a part-time basis – from home.

 (MORE: Garden Office Ideas)

-First things first, do you need planning permission for a garden office?
+'Do I need planning permission for a garden office?' is one of the first questions people ask.
 In the majority of cases the answer will be no, although there will be exceptions to the rule.

 Very often, garden offices fall within permitted development.